 The WARMAdvantage Program provides rebates for qualifying high efficiency boilers, furnaces and water heaters.
+Information on solar water hears can be found here.
 To be eligible, you must purchase, install, and operate home heating systems that meet all program requirements.
 Call 866-NJSMART or see below for detailed information.

 |Water Heater Rebate|

 |Rebates for units purchased through July 31, 2016||Rebates for units purchased on or after Aug 1, 2016|

 1) Power vented and Energy Factor (EF) .67 or greater OR Thermal Efficiency (TE) 90% or greater

 |Natural Gas/Propane (On-Demand) Water Heater||Energy Factor (EF) of .82 or greater||$500||$300|